Milano Rock City

 End Sub

 If you have been using WordPress for a while, you are probably familiar with its great and flexible URL rewrite functions which let your posts use URLs that are friendly both to users and search engines.
-For example, I could configure my blog so that this entry can be accessed at http://petko.bossakov.eu/wordpress-cyrillic-slugs-plugin.
+For example, I have configured my blog so that this entry can be accessed at https://petko.bossakov.eu/wordpress-cyrillic-slugs-plugin.

 Unfortunately, this feature doesn’t work so smoothly with post titles in Cyrillic.
-They would confuse the code which generates the “Slugs” which are included in the friendly URL, resulting in a bunch of meaningless characters, or – even worse – broken URLs.
+They may confuse the code which generates the „Slugs“ included in the friendly URL, resulting in a bunch of meaningless characters, or – even worse – broken URLs.

-I just wrote a WordPress plugin which takes care of that.
+I have coded a small WordPress plugin to take care of that.
 It automatically converts your Cyrillic post titles in phonetically equivalent Latin slugs.
-I have created it with Bulgarian transliteration in mind, but it should be compatible with Russian and other languages that use the Cyrillic alphabet.